- Nearly 1.6 million residents are enrolled in Medicare in Virginia; 12% percent are under age 65 and eligible due to a disability.

-- Fewer than one in five Virginia Medicare beneficiaries are enrolled in Medicare Advantage plans.
+- About 30% of Virginia Medicare beneficiaries are enrolled in Medicare Advantage plans.

-- In Virginia, 37 insurers offer Medigap plans and nearly 430,000 Medicare beneficiaries in the state have Medigap coverage.
+- In Virginia, 42 insurers offer Medigap plans and more than 440,000 Medicare beneficiaries in the state have Medigap coverage.

-- There are 30 stand-alone Part D prescription plans available in Virginia in 2019, with premiums ranging from about $7 to $86 per month.
+- There are 23 stand-alone Part D prescription plans available in Virginia for 2022, with premiums ranging from about $7 to $97 per month.
 More than a million Virginia Medicare beneficiaries have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.

 Medicare enrollment in Virginia

+1,584,660 residents were covered by Medicare in Virginia as of December 2021.
 Most Americans become eligible for Medicare enrollment when they turn 65.
-But nationwide, there are nearly 10 million people under the age of 65 who have Medicare coverage, accounting for about 15 percent of all Medicare beneficiaries.
+But nationwide, there are 8.1 million people under the age of 65 who have Medicare coverage, accounting for almost 13% of all Medicare beneficiaries.
 This is because Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or has kidney failure or ALS.
-As of 2017, 14 percent of Medicare eligibility in Virginia was for beneficiaries under age 65.
+As of late 2021, about 195,000 Medicare beneficiaries in Virginia were under the age of 65, accounting for about 12% of the state’s Medicare population.

 Time to sign up for Medicare?